 My installation target already had an MBR on there, so I first deleted the

-existing partitions using the d
+existing partitions using the d command.

 Starting from empty, I then created a partitioning setup similar to what